qidi-community/Plus4-Wiki/content/customisable_qidibox_firmware/README.md

 ## Patching Qidi Plus 4 firmware

+Using an SSH shell to the printer, perform the following changes:

 The following files may be used to replace their `*.so` equivalents in the `/home/mks/klipper/klippy/extras/` directory

 - [/home/mks/klipper/klippy/extras/aht20_f.py](./aht20_f.py)